ExtCore/ExtCore/README.md

 We have written [several tutorials](http://docs.extcore.net/en/latest/getting_started/index.html) to help you start developing your ExtCore-based web applications.

-### Projects
+### Real Projects

 Please take a look at [Platformus](https://github.com/Platformus/Platformus) on GitHub.
-It is CMS built on ExtCore framework with 8 extensions and 58 projects.
+It is CMS built on ExtCore framework with 10 extensions and 70 projects.

 ## Development and Debug